 In both cases, while significant investment is required to recruit skilled and motivated teachers, and provide them with adequate technological and administrative support, environmental savings would be substantial, and extend to the educational institution as well as to the students.
-In addition to the considerable time saved in avoiding unnecessary commuting, typical yearly commute fees for a student would be halved:

-$0.5 \ge 2$ semesters ≥ 2 ways ≥ 16 weeks ≥ 5 days $\ge 1,000$ won = 160,000 won per year.
+In addition to the considerable time saved in avoiding unnecessary commuting, typical yearly commute fees for a student would be halved: 0.5×2 semesters x 2 ways x 16 weeks x 5 days x 1,000 won = 160,000 won per year.

-Case Study 3 - Student Handouts for Courses: Over seven years I have moved my classes towards blended learning environments, but with distance online activities limited to asynchronous tasks.
-Lack of access to adequate institutional computing facilities has meant substantial compromises have been needed.
+Case Study 3: Student Handouts for Courses.
+Over seven years I have moved my classes towards blended learning environments, but with distance online activities limited to asynchronous tasks.
+Substantial compromises have been needed, arising from lack of access to adequate institutional computing facilities.
 Last year I taught four classes of freshman students, with average class sizes of 28 students, for a total of 2 x 4 x 28 = 224 students.
-Presuming no computing facilities are available and no LMS or online exam management system is used, each class on average requires $28 \times 25 = 700$ A4 pages for handouts.
+Presuming no computing facilities are available and no LMS or online exam management system is used, each class on average requires 28 x 25 = 700 A4 pages for handouts.
 But in practice significantly more are required, as more handouts are needed for forgetful students, so conservatively estimate 800 A4 pages per class (though wastage is higher).
 This is 8 x 800 = 6,400 A4 pages per year.
-This year, with dramatically larger class sizes, savings are greater.